Cyprus - Country Commercial Guide

 The ROC agreed to abide by the World Trade Organization Government Procurement Agreement by way of its accession to the European Union in 2004.

-U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
-A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
+U.S. companies bidding on foreign government tenders may also qualify for U.S. Government advocacy.
+Within the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters in competition with foreign firms in foreign government projects or procurement opportunities.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
-Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
-Consult Advocacy for Foreign Government Contracts for additional information.
+Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agency officials expressing support for the U.S. exporters directly to the foreign government.
+Consult the Advocacy Center’s program web page on trade.gov for additional information.”

 Area Administered by Turkish Cypriots:

-The “Central Tenders Commission (CTC)” (Note: the website is only available in the Turkish language) in the “Ministry of Finance” is responsible for all “government” tenders except those issued by “municipalities.”
+The “Central Tenders Commission (CTC)” (Note: website only available in the Turkish language) at the “Ministry of Finance” is responsible for all “government” tenders except those issued by “municipalities.”
 Each “municipality” has its own tender board and follows its own regulations and procedures for issuing a tender.
 Tenders are announced in the “Official Gazette” or in a minimum of two local Turkish-language newspapers.
-Most large tenders permit participation from international companies, who can participate through an agent, or with a local partner if the tender specifications clearly state that the tender is open for international participation.
+Most large tenders permit participation from international companies, who can participate through an agent, or with a local partner if the tender specifications clearly state the tender is open for international participation.
 The agent or partner must be fully registered in the area administered by Turkish Cypriots to represent any international company.

 Financing of Projects